 Once I downloaded the software and got the scanner working properly, I immediately followed the instructions to “register the product” for the one-year warranty.

-Also, all the file automatically store in the “Pictures” file and can be moved to the desktop on any named file if one prefers.
-We each did both…made a file in the cloud and kept a local copy for easy access at any time.
+Also, all the files are automatically stored in the “Pictures” file and can be moved to the desktop on any named file if one prefers.
+We each did both… I made a file in the cloud and kept a local copy for easy access at any time.

-Beginning today, since I visited Susan yesterday, and we’re staying in today until our Meet & Greet tonight at 5:00 pm at The Elephant Bar in The District in Green Valley Ranch, I’ll begin scanning the huge bag of receipts, documents and photos we found in the bins we’d left in Richard’s garage.
+Beginning today, since I visited Susan yesterday, and we’re staying in today until our Meet & Greet tonight at 5:00 pm at The Elephant Bar in The District in Green Valley Ranch, I’ll begin scanning the massive bag of receipts, documents, and photos we found in the bins we’d left in Richard’s garage.

-A scanner isn’t for everyone based on our above comments.
-But, should you be in a situation similar to ours or don’t like paper clutter in your home and/or surroundings you may find it useful and worth the few minutes required to figure it all out.
-Free tech service is readily available by phone for those requiring assistance.
+A scanner isn’t for everyone, based on our above comments.
+But, should you be in a situation similar to ours or don’t like paper clutter in your home and surroundings, you may find it valuable and worth the few minutes required to figure it all out.
+Again, free tech service is readily available by phone for those needing assistance.